Phloem-AI/Phloem-core/CONTRIBUTING.md

 Thanks for helping build Phloem.

 This repository contains the open-source MCP core for the project.
-The private frontend and website are not part of this repo, so contributions here should focus on the core server, policy engine, schema validation, tests, docs, and deployment support.
+The contributions here should focus on the core server, policy engine, schema validation, tests, docs, and deployment support.

 ## Project Goals